-- 1. Qualify as a Family as defined in Section I of this Policy. - 2.
-Are in full compliance with the resident obligations and responsibilities as described in the Lease. - 3.
-Whose family members, age six (6) and older, each have Social Security numbers or have certifications on file indicating they have no Social Security numbers. - 4.
-Who meet HUD standards on citizenship or immigration status. - 5.
-Who are in compliance with the AMHA's eight (8) hour per month community service requirements. - B. Regular Re-Examinations.
-Management shall, no less than annually, reexamine the income and the composition of each Household occupying a Public Housing Unit or an LIHTC Unit at the Development.
-In connection with this reexamination, each adult member of the Household must complete and sign an Application for Continued Occupancy, and any other forms and certifications required by Management.
-Upon request, Management will provide assistance in completing the application and all accompanying forms.
-Management will verify by third-party sources all information and certifications provided by the Household and, based on the verified information, determine: - 1.
+- D. When required, AMHA will verify by third-party sources all information and certifications provided by the Household and, based on the verified information, determine: - 1.
 Whether the Household remains eligible for a Public Housing Unit.
 A family will remain eligible only if: - a.
 The Household continues to qualify as a Family, - b.
 The Household is in compliance with all of its obligations and responsibilities under the Lease, - c.
-Each member of the Household age six (6) and over has a Social Security number, or provides a certification that no such number has been assigned, and - d.
+Each member of the Household has a Social Security number, or provides a certification that no such number has been assigned, and - d.
 Each non-exempt adult member of the Household is either: - (i) Contributing eight (8) hours per month of community service (not including political activities) within the community, or

-- Participating in an Economic Self-Sufficiency Program, and has done so throughout the term of the Household's tenancy, unless specifically exempt under Federal law; - 2.
-Whether the Household is in an appropriately sized unit or is currently overhoused or underhoused; and - 3.
+- (ii) Participating in an Economic Self-Sufficiency Program, and has done so throughout the term of the Household's tenancy, unless specifically exempt under Federal law; - 2.
+Whether the Household remains eligible under the LIHTC regulations.
+A family will remain eligible only if: - a.
+The Household continues to qualify under the LIHTC student eligibility rules; - The Household income does not exceed 140% of the AMI - 3.
+Whether the Household is in an appropriately sized unit or is currently overhoused or underhoused; and - 4.
 The amount of Income-Based Rent the Household should pay, in accordance with Section X of this Policy.